TradeTrust/tradetrust-website/cms/faq/how-does-tradetrust-utilise-blockchain.md

 type: Product
 ---

 TradeTrust utilises the Ethereum blockchain and polygon (beta) blockchain.
 TradeTrust caters to the following blockchain networks.

 1. **Mainnet**: <https://www.tradetrust.io>.
 In the mainnet it supports the Ethereum and Polygon (beta) network.

 2. **Testnet**: <https://dev.tradetrust.io>.
-In the testnet environment, it utilises the ropsten, rinkerby, goerli and Polygon Mumbai network.
-Please note ropsten, rinkerby and goerli are Ethereum test network.
+In the testnet environment, it utilises the goerli, sepolia and Polygon Mumbai network.
+Please note sepolia and goerli are Ethereum test network.
 The Polygon Mumbai is the test network for Polygon (beta).
-_Please note ropsten and rinkerby test network will be deprecated by end 2022 and end 2023 respectively._